hyprside/.github/profile/README.md

 > The name *Hyprside* comes from the idea of being *“the other side.”*

-**WARNING: The project is still under development, this readme doesn't describe thr current state of the projrct, but rather what I want to create**
+**WARNING: The project is still under development, this readme doesn't describe the current state of the project, but rather what I want to create**

 ---